MacintoshGarden/Website/Documentation/Supported-Browsers.md

 **Version 2.0.2**
 No major issues found, some HTML unsupported and will not render as designed.

+**Version 4.8**
+No major issues found.

+**Version 7.0.2**
+Minor JS issues, other than that it appears to be working as intended.
+JS issues can / will be resolved at a later stage.

 ## NetShark
 **Version 1.1.3**
 Sends empty Host header, does not work.